rsebasti/hugo-academic/content/authors/admin/_index.md

 #- Researchers
 #- Visitors
 ---
-I am a research associate at the Neurosurgery Department at the Keck School of Medicine of USC.
-I aspire to pursue Ph.D. training at the intersection of neuroscience and engineering.
-My research interests are evolving.
+My name is Rinu.
+I am a research associate at the Keck School of Medicine of USC.
+My goal is to pursue Ph.D. training in the intersection of digital signal processing and bio-inspired technologies.
-I am primarily interested in neural signal processing with an emphasis on rehabilitation and neuromodulation centered on therapeutic benefit.
+I work on analysing intracranial neural signals alongside post-docs at Dr.Brian Lee's lab under the department of Neurosurgery.

 I grew up in Kochi, one of the southern cities of India.
-Apart from my mother tongue, Malayalam, I speak English and Hindi fluently.
-Being a linguaphile, I am learning Spanish at present.
-In my spare time, I write poetry, watch movies, read philosophical fiction, and do journaling.
+In my spare time, I write poetry, watch movies, read philosophical fiction, pick up Spanish and piano lessons and do journaling.